 LOS ANGELES RENT IS OUT OF CONTROL

-This spring LA will revise the limit on annual rent increases for the first time in 39 years.
+This year LA will revise the limit on annual rent increases for the first time in 39 years.

 Scroll down to learn more!